noVibe/RomanNumberService/README.md

 Roman to Arabic convertation works in a different way.
 Roman number is splitted in a stream of values of Roman digits.
 The reduce operator summarize or subtract each value depending on previous one.

 Verification of Roman number is a tricky part.
-After being converted to Arabic value, this Arabic value converts back to a Roman.
+After being converted to Arabic value, this Arabic value is being converted back to a Roman.
 Now both Romans are compared.
 Primordinal Roman number is invalid if this comparsion failed.